Debt Consolidation vs Debt Settlement

-If your debt has reached a crisis point where you you’re paying what you can afford to pay, but not making progress reducing the debt, you’re right to be concerned.
+If your debt has reached a crisis point where you’re paying what you can afford but not making progress in reducing the debt, you’re right to be concerned.

 You’ve likely heard of two solutions — debt consolidation or debt settlement — and you may think they’re interchangeable terms.
 They’re not.

 Debt consolidation and debt settlement are strategies for making debt manageable, but they are different methods and bring different results.
-Debt consolidation reduces the number of creditors you’ll owe.
+Debt consolidation reduces the number of creditors you’ll owe and amount of your monthly payment.
 Debt settlement tries to reduce the amount of debt you owe.

 What Is Debt Consolidation?

 Debt consolidation combines multiple debts into a single payment.
 The four common ways to approach this are: